-1. The complainant who had booked flats with respondent / builder seeks withdrawal from the project and refund of the entire amount paid with interest, as the respondent failed to deliver possession of the flat as per agreement.
-2. The complainant has alleged that he booked three flats -1504,1505,1506 in I wing in the project Acropolis 'I' at village Dongri Taluka-Vasai, District-Thane.
-Price agreed for respective flats was Rs.
-26,93,600/-, Rs.
-26,93,600/- & Rs.
-25,370,70/- area of each flat being 359.555 sq.ft.,359.555 sq.ft., 367.518 sq.ft. all the flat located on the 15th floor.
-Agreement of sale of flat 1 was registered at serial no. 2073/2013 of flat no 2 2072/2013 and flats no 3 by serial no. 2079/2013 on 31.05.2013.
-At the time of agreement, the complainant paid following sums to the respondent Rs.
-5,38720/- for flat no.1, Rs.5,38,720/- for flat no. 2 and 3,67,070/- for flat no. 3.
+1. The complainant who had booked a flat with respondent / builder seeks withdrawal from the project and refund of the entire amount paid with interest, as the respondent failed to deliver possession of the flat as per agreement.
+2. The complainant has alleged that he booked flat -104 in the project Acropolis 'I' at village Dongri Taluka-Vasai, District- Thane.
+Price agreed for the flat was Rs.
+29,70,000/- area of flat being 387.70 sq.ft..
+Agreement of sale of flat was registered on 6.9.2013.
+At the time of agreement, the complainant paid Rs.
+5,94,000/-.
 Under the scheme the complainant was required to pay 20% of consideration and balance 80% was to be paid up front by availing bank loan.
 Interest on loan was to be paid by developer for initial 20 months.
-The agreements were registered on 31st May, 2013.
-The respondent agreed to deliver possession by 13th September, 2015.
-The financing company advanced 80% loan in respect of flat no 1 & 2.
-Though complainant did not seek loan from ICICI bank for flat no 3, still loan was sanctioned.
-The respondent thus received 100% consideration amount.
-The early date of possession was 13th September, 2014 and 13th September, 2015 was late date of possession.
+The agreements were registered on 06th September 2013.
+The respondent agreed to deliver possession by 30th September, 2014.
+The financing company advanced

+80% loan in respect of flat no 104.
+The early date of possession was 30th September, 2014 and 30th September, 2015 was late date of possession.
 The respondent failed to deliver possession on the said date.
 The complainant had to seek rental accommodation and burdened with rental expenses.
 The quality of work of respondent is not up to the mark.
 Now the respondent has given date for delivery of possession as the respondent is showing different size of flats.
 The complainant therefore, desires to withdraw from the project and seeks refund of the amount paid with interest.

 3. The respondent has resisted the compliant by filing explanation.
-It is alleged that on the date of filing of the complaint flat no. 1504 & 1505 were being auctioned by the banker namely India Bulls Flat no. 1504 was auctioned on 28th March, 2018 & flat no. 1505 was auctioned on 31st March, 2018.
 The complainant therefore, has no locus standi to file this complaint.
 India Bulls & ICICI Bank are necessary parties and the complaint is bad for their non-joinder.
-The respondent had given no objection to the complainant to mortgage those flats.
 The complainant was all along made aware that CIDCO had issued N.A. permission for development in 2009 but failed to have infrastructure in place.
 The complainant was aware of the risk in the investment in this project.
-The complainant had agreed to take possession after occupation certificate or completion certificate was received from concerned
+The complainant had agreed to take possession after occupation certificate or completion certificate was received from concerned Authority.

-Authority.
 Clause 8 of the agreement is very specific about it.
 So the respondent cannot be penalised for the delay in obtaining occupation certificate.